Evaluation of Surrogate Endpoints Based on Meta-Analysis with Surrogate Indices: Application to COVID-19 vaccine efficacy trials

 \subsubsection{Original Data}

 \paragraph{Trial-Level Surrogacy}

 The trial-level treatment effects on the three antibody markers (as differences in mean base-10 log antibody marker) and the estimated VEs are shown in Figure \ref{fig:ma-standard-naive-only}.
-If we were to exclude the Sanofi trials, this plot would suggest a strong association between both types of treatment effects.
+This corresponds to a canonical MA for each marker separately.
+If we were to exclude the Sanofi trials, this plot would suggest a strong trial-level surrogacy.
 However, the Sanofi trials are clear outliers, which seems to suggest that IgG Spike and nAb ID50 are poor trial-level surrogates.
 The trial-level surrogacy for the adjusted nAb ID50 is less clear from Figure \ref{fig:ma-standard-naive-only}, however.
 The corresponding plot using the estimated surrogate indices is shown in Figure \ref{fig:ma-surrogate-index-naive-only}.
 This plot leads to similar conclusions.

-Table \ref{table:trial-level-correlations-naive-only} presents the estimated trial-level correlation coefficients for both the untransformed antibody markers (corresponding to Figure \ref{fig:ma-standard-naive-only}) and the estimated surrogate indices (corresponding to Figure \ref{fig:ma-surrogate-index-naive-only}), along with 95\% confidence intervals.
-Notably, the estimated trial-level correlations are higher for the estimated surrogate indices than the untransformed antibody markers.
+Table \ref{table:trial-level-correlations-naive-only} presents the estimated trial-level correlation coefficients for both the untransformed antibody markers (corresponding to the canonical MA in Figure \ref{fig:ma-standard-naive-only}) and the estimated surrogate indices (corresponding to Figure \ref{fig:ma-surrogate-index-naive-only}), along with 95\% confidence intervals.
+Notably, the estimated trial-level correlations are higher for the estimated surrogate indices than the antibody markers.
 Furthermore, the estimated trial-level correlations for the adjusted nAb ID50 are higher than those for the unadjusted nAb ID50, indicating that the adjustment for the circulating strains improves the trial-level surrogacy.
 Nonetheless, the confidence intervals are wide, and the inferences should be interpreted with caution, as they are based on only six independent trials.

 In Appendix \ref{appendix:bayesian-analysis}, we also present the results of a Bayesian analysis using weakly informative priors; this is the same Bayesian model as studied in the simulations.
 This alternative analysis leads to similar conclusions as the frequentist non-parametric analysis.
-We also repeated the Bayesian analysis assuming a proportional regression of $\beta$ on $\alpha^g$; this leads to considerably more precise results, but this gain in precision is of course merely due to making additional parametric assumptions.
+We also repeated the Bayesian analysis assuming a proportional regression of $\beta$ on $\alpha^g$; this leads to considerably more precise results, but this gain in precision due to making additional parametric assumptions cannot be adequately justified given insufficient knowledge and empirical data for establishing the assumptions.